carbon-language/carbon-lang/docs/design/pattern_matching.md

 #### Unused bindings

 A syntax like a binding but with `_` in place of an identifier, or `unused` before the name, can be used to ignore part of a value.
+Names that are qualified with the `unused` keyword are visible for name lookup but uses are invalid, including when they cause ambiguous name lookup errors.
+If attempted to be used, a compiler error will be shown to the user, instructing them to either remove the `unused` qualifier or remove the use.

 -   _binding-pattern_ ::= `_` `:` _expression_
 -   _binding-pattern_ ::= `unused` _identifier_ `:` _expression_